Francesco149/better-tdesktop/README.md

 Fork of the linux version of Telegram Desktop with less bloat and customizable fonts.

+As of 1.1.7-b1, you can embed almost every video format and it will be visible to vanilla clients.
+Web and android users should be able to play most of these custom embeds, while iOS and desktop users will see the thumbnail but won't be able to play them unless it's mp4 or mov.

 ![](http://hnng.moe/f/SI9)

 # Project status
 * customizable font overrides in ```~/.config/TelegramDesktop/TelegramDesktop.conf```
+* allow embedding of every video format supported by the ffmpeg version you are building against
 * can be built without pulseaudio or pulseaudio headers
 * patched to build on musl libc
 * patched to build with libressl